Premises Liability Laws in Pennsylvania

 When dealing with these situations, it is important to be aware that property owners owe a duty of care to those who come onto their premises.
 A duty of care can be fulfilled simply by caring for the property.
 This is required for all invitees or licensees.
 A licensee is a person invited onto the property for business or commercial reasons.
 An invitee is a person on the property for non-business or non-commercial reasons, including social events.
 A property owner may even owe a duty of care to trespassers.
 If a property owner fails to warn a trespasser of any hazards that are present, they may be held responsible for any injuries the trespasser sustains.

 There are many ways a person can become injured as a result of negligence.
-The following situations are covered under premises liability law:
+The following situations are covered under premises liability law in Pennsylvania:

 - Slip and fall accidents